NAMUR: History

 NAMUR was established on 3 November 1949 in Leverkusen.
-The founding fathers were renowned experts in the chemical industry working for Bayer, BASF, Hüls and others.
+The founders were renowned experts in the chemical industry working for Bayer, BASF, Hüls and others.
 Established as the Association for Standardization of Measurement and Control Engineering in the Chemical Industry, the original full name of the association was the "Normenarbeitsgemeinschaft für Mess- und Regeltechnik in der chemischen Industrie", hence the acronym NAMUR.
 However, the original full name is no longer used today.
 Among others, involvement took place in the development of standards related to the 4–20 mA current loop, NAMUR sensors (e.g., IEC 60947-5-6]), NAMUR solenoid mounting plates (VDI/VDE 3845, ISO 5211), and Profibus.
 The exchange of experience about the equipment used in the member companies has been an important aspect of the association's activities from the very beginning.

 Membership in NAMUR was originally restricted to companies in the chemical, pharmaceutical and petrochemical industries.
 In 2003, membership was extended to all companies in the process industries including engineering companies, service providers and legal entities which are mainly active in the technical and scientific scope of NAMUR.
 However, equipment supplier companies are not allowed to be a member of NAMUR in order to avoid conflicts of interest.
 NAMUR grants company membership, only.
 A personal membership is not possible.